buda-base/lds-pdi/README.md

 A location (/my/configfile/dir/) for the ldspdi.properties must be setup.

-This location is given at startup on the command line as a system parameter names "ldspdi.configpath".
+This location is given at startup on the command line as a system parameter named "ldspdi.configpath".
 Example (using jetty):

 `mvn jetty:run -Dldspdi.configpath=/my/configfile/dir/`

 ### Properties file (main settings):

 All props are defined in ldspdi.properties file.
-An example i shown [here](https://github.com/buda-base/lds-pdi/blob/master/ldspdi.properties.templates)
+An example is shown [here](https://github.com/buda-base/lds-pdi/blob/master/ldspdi.properties.templates)

 To configure fuseki dataset: